IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST SERIALIZATION CONTENT MANAGEMENT

 Reflexive Knowledge Graph

-The Reflexive Knowledge Graph domain defines the top level constructs of Entitys, Relationships, their multi-level classification and composition.
+The Reflexive Knowledge Graph domain defines the top level constructs of Entitys, Relations, their multi-level classification and mereological relationships.

 It forms the second layer of SysFEAT's graph architecture.
-In this domain, Relationships are refied as first class Elements, allowing them to be further described and qualified.
+In this domain, Relations are refied as first class Elements, allowing them to be further described and qualified.

 Multi-level classification is implemented by PowerTyping, which enables open and flexible meta-modeling capabilities, This includes support for reflexive meta-modeling, for example allowing Meta-Class to be an instance of itself.

-Powertyping also applies to relationships, including the Composition (Whole/Part) relationship.
+Powertyping also applies to relationships, including the Holonymy Relation relationship.

 This design grounds the Reflexive Knowledge Graph in non-well-founded set theory, ensuring consistency in circular and self-referential structures (see associated external references).

-The 4D Composite Knowledge Graph provides additional structuring of Entitys and Relationships by implementing the Compositionality pattern which establishes the concepts of dynamic locality and connections.
+The 4D Composite Knowledge Graph provides additional structuring of Entitys and Relations by implementing the Compositionality pattern which establishes the concepts of dynamic locality and connections.

 Upper Ontology